trailer by @twinkykook

 “So, as you already know, I’m a scientist.
 And a researcher.
 Kind of a jack-of-all-trades in the field.
 Not to brag.”

 They walked down the corridor, slowly, Jungkook attentively listening to what the man was about to explain.
 He had been more than eager to finally learn about what really happened between these walls, and what he was going to go up against in the coming months.
-The fact that he had been told nothing could only mean that it was something big, something very secret, and his curiosity was itching to know more.
+The fact that he had been told nothing could only mean that it was something big, something very secret and his curiosity was itching to know more.

-“My knowledge and research revolves around one particular topic: genetics.
+“My knowledge and research revolve around one particular topic: genetics.
 You know, DNA, mutations, all that stuff.”
 Jungkook nodded, following the rhythm of the man’s shorter steps.
 “This whole facility is under CFH Inc., do you know of them?”
 Jungkook shook his head slightly, a little embarrassed that he had no clue who his employer was.
 “That’s normal, since they’re not very out there, pretty underground, you feel?
 Anyways, a very prosperous company owned by a billionaire scientist who made wonders in the cancer research field, that aims to perfect one particular experiment: human cloning.”

 Jungkook stopped, eyes wide, staring back at the man with a hanging jaw.